 1. INTRODUCTION

 Plantain (Musa paradisiaca) is one of the most important crops of the tropical plants.
 It belongs to the family Musaceae and the genus Musa.
 Musa paradisiaca, also known as plantain (English), ‘Ogede agbagba’ (Yoruba), ‘Ayaba’ (Hausa) and ‘Ogadejioke’ (Igbo), is a tropical plant that is native to India.
-Plantain contains high fibre content, and thus is capable of lowering cholesterol and helps to relieve constipation, hence prevention of colon cancer.
+Plantain contains high fibre content, and thus is capable of lowering cholesterol and helps to relieve constipation, hence and prevention of colon cancer.
 Besides this, its high potassium content is found to be useful in the prevention of rising blood pressure and muscle cramp (Ng and Fong, 2000).
-Moreover as the consumption of cereal foods has become very popular globally, there is an increase in the replacement of wheat flour with other food sources.
+As the consumption of cereal foods has become very popular globally, there is an increase in the replacement of wheat flour with other food sources.
 Plantain flour is a good substitute for gluten-intolerant persons, to whom wheat flour causes irritation in the digestive systems (Aziz et al., 2014).
-It can therefore be used in the preparation of bread, biscuits, and other bakery products.
+It can therefore be used in the preparation of bread, biscuits, other bakery products.
 With the increased production and use of plantain flour, new economic strategies are now being considered, such as its use as functional ingredients in various food domains.

 Sweet potato (Ipomoea batatas) belonging to the family convolvulaceae, it is an important root vegetable which is large, starchy, and sweet tasting.
 Sweet potato ranks seventh among almost all food crops worldwide, with an annual production of 115 million metric tons.
 Sweet potato is rich in carbohydrates, vitamins (A and C), calories, minerals and precursor of vitamin A (Antonio et al., 2011).

 Edible insect consumption is common by some tribes in Africa, Australia and Asia as part of subsistence diets.
 Among the edible insect in Nigeria include: pallid emperor moth (Cirina forda Westwood), weevil larva (Rhynochophorus spp), snout beetle (Oryctes monocerus oliver), caterpillar (Anaphe venata), yam beetle (Heteroligus meles billberger), Grasshopper (Zonocerus) and so on (Banjo et. al., 2006).
 The caterpillar of the pallid emperor moth (Cirina forda) is of the order, Lepidoptera and family, Saturniidae.
 It is an insect pest of Butyrospermun paradoxum, the shea-butter tree and is widely accepted as afood source and is also an important item of commerce in many Nigeria states such as Oyo, Kwara, Kogi Niger, Kaduna and Benue.
 The larvae of this insect are processed into the dried form and consumed as a delicacy served as snacks or as essential ingredients on vegetable soups along with carbohydrate food in Southern Nigeria and many homes in Africa.
 Abiona et al., 2023 reported on biscuits made from maize-soybeans composite flour enriched with edible insect “kanni”.
 Aqu and Okoli (2014) also reported on biscuits made from wheat flour improved with beniseed and unripe plantain.
 Gbadamosi et al., (2011) also produced cookies using wheat and African oil bean flour blends.
 This study therefore was aimed at using edible insect flour as enrichment in unripe plaintain and sweet potato composite flour for the production of cakes and with a view to improving the nutritional quality of the flour blends.
-Thus, the objective of this study is to examine the proximate, mineral and functional properties of unripe plantain and sweet potato flour blends.
+Thus, the objective of this study was to examine the proximate, mineral and functional properties of unripe plantain and sweet potato flour blends.

 2. material and methods